XavierCuases/tourism-ecuador-backend/Tourism_Activities_Management/create-activity/README.md

-# Micriservice Create Activity con GraphQL
+# Microservice Create Activity con GraphQL

 The `createActivity` API allows you to create activities with specific details such as name, location, date, description, photos, and price.
 This API is built using **GraphQL**, and the data is stored in a **MongoDB** database.